oyd11/music_match_libfmp/README.md

 ```

 ## Indexing and querying

+After the server is up, these endpoints should work:

 ```bash
 ✗ ./index_example.sh 5000  # index example files, to port 5000, or 5001 in the Docker example